 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan)

-An appeal to the plan about a medical care coverage decision is called a plan "reconsideration."
 Step 1: You contact us and make your appeal.
 If your health requires a quick response, you must ask for a "fast appeal."